skip to content

 14. Have you linked to outputs directly related to your data?

-Linking your dataset to its related outputs helps your dataset to be found via internet searches and contextualises your dataset more fully, increasing the likelihood that others will view, cite and reuse your data.
+Linking your data to its related outputs helps your data to be found via internet searches and contextualises your data more fully, increasing the likelihood that others will view, cite and reuse your data.

 More detailed information:

-• If your dataset is associated with a specific publication, provide the title(s) and DOI(s) (if known) in the ‘Details of associated publication’ field.
+• If your data is associated with a specific publication, provide the title(s) and DOI(s) (if known) in the ‘Details of associated publication’ field.

 • If there are any other related works (e.g. Github repositories, other versions of the dataset, pre-prints), add urls to the ‘Related resources’ field.

-• Some datasets are standalone research outputs but most are associated with a publication.
+• Some deposits are standalone research outputs but most are associated with a publication.

 15. Have you linked to funding?

-Acknowledge any funders and sponsors in the dataset form and by linking your dataset record to specific grants listed in Elements.
+Acknowledge any funders and sponsors in the deposit form and by linking your deposit record to specific grants listed in Elements.

 More detailed information: